 The Soltis Center lies on 250 acres of rainforest at an elevation of 1,500 feet with an average rainfall of 14 feet per year.
 The Soltis Center is located in San Juan de San Isidro de Penas Blanca, three hours northwest of San Jose, Costa Rica, and adjacent to the Monteverde Cloud Forest Preserve and the Children's Eternal Rainforest.
 The local economy depends on eco-tourism and subsistence farming.
 The Soltis Center offers eight bungalows that can accommodate sixty guests, a recreation field, and an academic building with laboratories, infirmary, cafeteria, and lounge.

-Activities, in addition to the 3 credit hour Ecodesign Seminar, include multiple guided hikes into the rainforest, a visit to the Arenal Volcano, a relaxing break in hot springs, a zipline tour of the Cloud Forest, river rafting on the Penas Blancas, and a visit to the town of La Fortuna.
+Activities, in addition to the 3 credit hour digital photography course, include multiple guided hikes into the rainforest, a visit to the Arenal Volcano, a relaxing break in hot springs, a zipline tour of the Cloud Forest, river rafting on the Penas Blancas, and a visit to the town of La Fortuna.

 For more information about this program, please visit http://studyabroad.tamu.edu, or contact Katy Dunn at email@example.com